 - Calvin’s combed hair

 All chewed?
-Great, now spit it out because forced conformity isn’t what we’re talking about.
-Acknowledging the human condition and pitching in to make it better--especially in little face-to-face ways--is.
+Great, now swallow because conformity isn’t on the today's topic menu.
+Acknowledging the human condition and pitching in to make it better--especially in face-to-face micro-ways--is.
 There’s “Tuck in your shirt because that’s what nice boys do” and there’s “Look the homeless guy in the eye when you give him a dollar because that’s what nice humans do.”
 I’m interested in the latter.
 Maybe “good citizenship” is a better name for it than “good behavior.”
-Could be they’re related like assholes and grouches, but if so, distantly.
+Could be they’re related like assholes and grouches, but I doubt it.

 You could sum it up like, “Be a net positive in the universe today,” or “Make others feel good.”
-Both fantastic things to live by and make posters of, but hard not to see as trite when being in the moment by Library Ringo, Slow Lane Jerk, Shout-Talk Dinner-Eater.
-So I took a chance and made a bossy list of specifics:
+Both fantastic things to live by and make posters of, but hard not to see as trite when stuck in the moment with Library Ringo, Fast Lane Feather Foot, or Shout-Talk Diner.
+So I made a list of specifics:

 3) Quotes can be lovely when lifted from the right people.
 Take this one to heart: